-SOAN 256 Ethnography of Africa
+SOAN 256 Africa: Representation and Conflict

-Senior Seminar: FREN 395 The Mande of West Africa
+Senior Seminar: FREN 395 French Exoticism

 For courses other than those in the French department, students may be expected to do source reading in French, but papers and exams will be written in English.
 Check with the director for other on or off-campus courses that may count for the concentration.